 Install the Instana agent by running the following command:

 kubectl create namespace instana-agent && \ helm install instana-agent --namespace instana-agent \ --repo https://agents.instana.io/helm \ --set agent.key='<your agent key - as described above>' \ --set agent.endpointHost='<your host agent endpoint - as described above>' \ --set cluster.name='<your-cluster-name>' \ --set zone.name='<your-cluster-name>' \ --set openshift=true \ instana-agent

-To configure the installation, specify the values on the command line using the
+To configure the installation, specify the values on the command line by using the

---set flag, or provide a yaml file with your values using the
+--set flag, or provide a yaml file with your values by using the

-For a detailed list of all the configuration parameters, see our Instana Helm Chart.
+For a detailed list of all the configuration parameters, see Instana Helm Chart.

-instana-agent-openshift.yaml file can be downloaded form the public GitHub repository.
-It gets rendered from the Helm chart with typical defaults.
+instana-agent-openshift.yaml file form the public GitHub repository.
+It gets rendered from the Helm Chart with typical defaults.

 Individual properties are defined as dangling anchors as layed out in the next step.